ksu-cs-textbooks/cis400/content/B-git-and-github/07-reverting.md

 Where `[hash]` is the hash of the commit, i.e. `cec94d9078c036b6ebd374cde0d7e400a8a94ebd` for the initial commit in the example.

 This reverts your files to that point, and reports you are in a 'detached HEAD' state, i.e. the commit loaded is not the latest one on this branch.
+Carlos Schults has an [excellent post describing this condition](https://www.cloudbees.com/blog/git-detached-head).
 If you want to start working from this point (leaving your later changes out), best practice is to create a new branch to hold this commit.
 We'll look at branches next.